Ernesto Tiburcio

 We study how unemployment shocks in the US affect Mexican households’ migration decisions.
 We emphasize households at origin (as opposed to individuals) as the migration decision-making units.
 We show that negative changes in US labor market conditions, which diffuse through household members at destination to those at origin, generate a stronger reaction from more skilled Mexican households that have members abroad than less skilled households.
 We argue that the relative magnitudes of income and substitution effects drive this differential response across households with varying skill levels.
 These results also inform the literature on selection patterns in international migration, which suggests a new channel through which negative shocks in the host economy negatively affect the skill composition of subsequent migrants.

-Selected work in progress
+Work in progress

 Magazuela, myth of reality? (with Rachel Funk Fordham, Jake Grumbach, and Dorothy Kronick)